Sewerat29/OdinProject_Recipe/README.md

 # OdinProject_Recipe
-Final assignment for the Odin Project HTML Fundamentals Course.
+Final assignment for the Odin Project HTML and CSS Fundamentals Course.